MikhailKuzntsov1/myrc/README.md

 - [Christian Chiarulli @ChristianChiarulli](https://github.com/ChristianChiarulli) created awesome
   tutorial on lua configuration of NeoVim.
 It is available on [Youtube](https://www.youtube.com/watch?v=ctH-a-1eUME&t=9s&ab_channel=chris%40machine).
 Many things in my NeoVim are based on his tutorial.
 Although, some things in this tutorial may be outdated.
+- [TJ DeVries](https://github.com/tjdevries), one of the NVim enthusiasts, delievered a great [talk](https://www.youtube.com/watch?v=IK_-C0GXfjo) on the concept of PDE, which I absolutely recomment checking out.
+- Special thanks to all FOSS developers, nothing would be possible without you.